 Students shall be made aware of the legal, social, and health consequences of drug and alcohol use.
-Students shall be instructed on effective techniques for resisting peer pressure to use illicit drugs.
+Students shall be instructed on effective techniques for resisting peer pressure to use drugs.

 The Board has adopted a comprehensive drug and alcohol abuse and prevention program as part of the district's curriculum.
-The curriculum is age-appropriate and developmentally based to reach students at all ages and levels of education within the district.
+The curriculum is age-appropriate and developmentally based to educate all district students.